-When you first start riding, finding the right bike to start out on can be tough.
-In the best-case scenario, your motorcycle or MSF course will have let you try out different styles of bikes throughout so that you can get a feel for each type.
-In the worst-case scenario, you were stuck with one bike throughout and have no idea what other styles feel like.
+When you first start riding, finding the right bike can be tough.
+In the best-case scenario, your motorcycle or MSF course will have let you try out different styles of bikes to get a feel for each type.
+In the worst-case scenario, you might have been stuck with one bike throughout and have no idea what other styles feel like.

 Suzuki V-Strom 650

 The Suzuki V-Strom 650 is a corner-cousin to the SV650, using the same engine and ABS modules—but not much else.
 Often (and lovingly) nicknamed the “Wee Strom” to differentiate it from the V-Strom 1000, it takes that 645cc engine and tunes it to put most of its power in the low-to-midrange of the rev band—between 4,000 and 7,000 RPM.

 That’s because the V-Strom 650 isn’t primarily for the adventure market, despite it being classified as an adventure bike.
 The V-Strom 650 is actually meant to demolish the miles on long tours or commutes in comfort and style, with plenty of gas to spare.
 In fact, you won’t often find a V-Strom 650 on any sort of dirt, unless it’s a hard-pack dirt road.

 There’s also a massive fanbase and third-party aftermarket collection for the V-Strom 650.
 Everyone from beginner riders to those with 30+ years of experience under their belts love the Wee Strom—and many have kept theirs for years.
 Pick up a V-Strom 650 as your beginner bike, and you might not ever feel the need to buy another!